 Your local history library or county record office should be able to either provide the information or direct you to possible sources.
 Newspapers are a good source to consider since many public buildings will have been covered when they were opened.

 Do not lose heart if you cannot find all the information that you want.
 The building may still be listable, but the better case you can produce the more likely it is that the building will be listed.

 Good photographs.
-It is likely that Cadw or English Heritage will make an initial assessment from photographs submitted.
+It is likely that Cadw or Historic England will make an initial assessment from photographs submitted.
 Hence these pictures are extremely important.
 There is no 'sympathy vote' to be gained by submitting photographs of structural decay; the pictures should convey the quality of the building, and should be taken on a sunny day and in colour so that the building is seen at its best.